jydesign/Emojis-in-Live-Text-for-Sketch/README.md

 ### No 💩 Sherlock:

-I am aware, as you may also be, that another way to get to Emojis in Sketch is insert text then key in:
+I am aware, as you may also be, that another way to get to Emojis in Sketch is to insert text and then key in:

 > `Ctrl Cmd Space`

-But I still felt bored enough to make this file 🤓.
+But I still felt like this file would be useful for seeing all at once 🤓.

 #### Credits: